skynexui/responsive_stylesheet/README.md

 ## Can I customize the breakpoints?

-Today, no. But it's in the have a way to do this but the names `xs`...`xl` will remain part of the library to make easier to use the abstractions.
+**Today, no**.
+But it's in the have a way to do this but the names `xs`...`xl` will remain part of the library to make easier to use the abstractions.